Hypergeometric motives and the generalized Fermat equation: Eliminating modular forms using HGMs

-Case $(3)$ (when $\id{l} \mid {\beta}$) lies in the so called ``lowering the level'' situation.
-By construction (in \S~\ref{section:general}), the HGM has multiplicative reduction at primes dividing $t_0-1$, but it does not divide $\id{n}$.
-Then it must be true that
+Case $(3)$ (when $\id{l} \mid {\beta}$) lies in the so called ``lowering the level'' situation: by construction the hypergeometric motive has multiplicative reduction at primes dividing $\beta$ (which do not divide $B$), but $\id{l}$ does not divide $\id{n}$.
+Then the well known lowering the level condition must hold, namely

-Note that $a_{\id{l}}(F)$ cannot be equal to $\pm (\norm(\id{l})+1)$ for $\ell$ large enough (as it contradicts Weil's bound on the number of points of a curve over a finite field), so there are finitely many possibilities for $r$.
+Note that $a_{\id{l}}(g)$ cannot be equal to $\pm (\norm(\id{l})+1)$ for $\ell$ large enough (as it contradicts Weil's bound on the number of points of a curve over a finite field), so there are finitely many possibilities for $p$.

-If each case, both sides of the expected congruence can be computed, and if they happen to be different (i.e. Assumption 1, Assumption 2 and the analogous assumption for $\tilde{\gamma}=0$ are true), we get a finite list of candidates for the prime $r$ dividing the norm of their difference.
-In practice, one varies $\ell$ over a small set of primes and take the greatest common divisor of the different bounds to reduce the possible values of $r$.
+In each case both sides of the expected congruence can be computed.
+If the values happen to be different (i.e. Assumption 1, Assumption 2 and the analogous assumption for $\tilde{\gamma}=0$ are true), we get a finite list of candidates for the prime $p$ dividing the norm of their difference.
+In practice, one varies $\ell$ over a small set of primes and take the greatest common divisor of the different bounds to reduce the possible values of $p$.
 This method is very powerful, and succeeds to discard most newforms of $S_2(\Gamma_0(\id{n}))$.
-Sometimes it is the case that no newforms (except for example some with complex multiplication) pass the test, so we can prove non-existence of solutions to (\ref{eq:genFermat}) for all primes $r$ but a few small ones.
+Sometimes it is the case that no newforms (except for example some with complex multiplication) pass the test, proving non-existence of solutions to (\ref{eq:genFermat}) for all primes $p$ but a few small ones.
 However in many instances, there are a few newforms which systematically pass the test and other ideas are needed to discard them.